DGames95/binance-crypto-bot/doc/Design.md

 - combining multiple models for different situations, e.g. arbitrage and main trading model, short and long term strategy
 - bullish/bearish meter that tones up or down aggressiveness in all models

+### brainstorming

+imagine I am data scientist, I want to quickly moc up a trading bot and get to work on my model, I want a clear interface my model needs to use.

+if it were a company doing everything manually

+an account manager needs to gather data on different trends, they should hook into multiple sources of information, i.e. models.

+there might be an indepent risk evaluation

+so there are 2 jobs: 1 predict the prices of an asset in isolation, decide which asset to buy, you dont just go all in on the one that looks the best right now

+simple use lstm on one crypto:

+I make a bot

+lstm indicator + risk manager

+asset_manager gets a certain amount of money, then takes the input of

+the bot total assets must combine all managers

+Manager state machine: